Marriage of state: Elizabeth I

 Thus, Elizabeth appeared to personally believe that a woman should reasonably be able to remain single.
 However, she continued to engage in marriage negotiations for decades because of the expectations of her role as monarch.
 Although she herself had little inclination to marry, she understood the limitations of her power and therefore seriously considered marriage on numerous occasion at the behest of councillors.

 The Habsburg marriage negotiations revolving around the marriage of Queen Elizabeth I to Archduke Charles show the way marriage was often negotiated in royal families.
 The first phase began in 1559, with the initiative for a matrimonial alliance between England and Austria.
-However, the first phase was a failure and, the people of England were relieved to the extent that they feared a foreign ruler coming into their country.
+However, the first phase was a failure, and the people of England were relieved of their fear of a foreign ruler coming into their country.
 Negotiations were re-opened with some difficulty in 1563 by the English.
 This was in part due to Charles' search for a wife elsewhere, the lack of permanent diplomatic links between Austria and England, and because of Emperor Ferdinand's distrust of Elizabeth for her refusal of his son's suit in 1559.
 However, Sir William Cecil was interested in the match and began work on a marriage negotiation.
 While the first set of negotiations were uncertain, the second round of negotiations gathered stronger support in England for the suit and went on for several years.

 Both sides hoped to gain from a marital alliance.
 In England, the negotiations were a key element to Elizabeth's foreign policy and intended to protect the country's commercial interests and political security against the French-Scottish alliance.
 Austria also hoped to gain in similar ways from a political alliance and possibly bring Catholicism back to England.
 However, English support was partly due to the fact that the English had been deliberately misled to believe that Charles would be willing to convert to Protestantism and in the end, the archduke's Catholicism and refusal to come to England before finalizing a betrothal proved too difficult to overcome and the suit dissolved.
 These negotiations, nevertheless, illustrate how support and opposition ebbed and flowed over the course of time, and how issues like religion, which seemed to be resolvable at the outset, could ultimately doom an otherwise promising proposal.